vayinala555/PhotoAppAPIUsers/PhotoAppAPIUsers/HELP.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+### My note
+To configure our API service/ micro service in eureka distrubuted server we need to follow below instructions
+1. In application properties we need to configure eureka server details eureka.client.serviceUrl.defaultZone = http://localhost:8011/eureka

+2. configure spring boot application class as "@EnableDiscoveryClient"